 This doctrine has seen many people struggle with a sense of injustice and confusion.
 Whether you are a concerned citizen seeking clarity or someone directly affected by this principle, understanding qualified immunity is crucial to navigating your constitutional rights.
 It begins with knowing the origins and workings of the doctrine, its pros and cons, and the future implications of potential reforms.

-What Is Qualified Immunity?
+What Is the Qualified Immunity Legal Doctrine?

 The qualified immunity doctrine was adopted in the 1960s by the United States Supreme Court.
 It is a concept that provides law enforcement officers with immunity from civil lawsuits unless their actions violate “clearly established” constitutional rights (that a reasonable person would have known).
 Originally based on an interpretation of Section 1983 of the 1871 Civil Rights Act, the doctrine allowed citizens to bring legal action against government officials who infringed on their constitutional liberties.
+The Supreme Court ruled that this doctrine was necessary to protect officials from personal liability unless it was clear their actions violated established rights.

 It provided a means of balancing the need for government officials to be accountable with the understanding they could carry out their duties without fear of litigation.
 The main goal was to safeguard officers from unfounded lawsuits that could compromise their ability to carry out their duties optimally.
 This concept has faced much scrutiny as it has been applied too broadly, particularly in the context of excessive force and police misconduct cases, like those involving fatalities or serious injuries.
+Qualified immunity protects government officials from personal liability for constitutional violations, making it difficult for victims to seek redress.

-Shielding officials from accountability even in cases where their actions were clearly unconstitutional has made it exceedingly difficult for victims of police misconduct to seek redress.
+Shielding officials from accountability, even in cases where their actions were clearly unconstitutional, has made it exceedingly difficult for victims of police misconduct to seek redress.
 Courts often dismiss claims based on qualified immunity before they even reach the merits of the constitutional violation.
 There are calls for reforming or even abolishing qualified immunity.
 In response to these concerns, the courts have refined the doctrine so plaintiffs can hold officials personally liable for constitutional violations.
 To establish a claim against a government official under qualified immunity, a plaintiff must demonstrate that:

 - A law enforcement officer’s conduct violated a constitutional right